-The two types of text found in hydraulics manuals share a very large vocabulary (estimated to be on the order of 40.000 words).
+The two types of text found in hydraulics manuals share a very large vocabulary (estimated to be on the order of 40,000 words).
 Despite the lexical size and syntactic complexity of this sublanguage, hydraulics manuals use fairly predictable sentence structures.
 What is more important, these structures can best be described in terms of sublanguage-specific word classes.
-Instead of stating sentence patterns in terms of major classes such as "noun phrase", "manner adverbial", etc., they can generally be stated in terms of specific word classes such as <fluid>, <instrument>, <replaceable component>, etc.
+Instead of stating sentence patterns in terms of specific word classes such as <fluid>, <instrument>, <replaceable component>, etc.

-3 Why is sublanguage important for automatic translation?
+3. Why is sublanguage important for automatic translation?